doctest/doctest/doc/markdown/roadmap.md

 ### Things that are very unlikely to enter the roadmap:

+- move the "react()" part (the one that throws for REQUIRE asserts - or for when "abort-after=<int>" is reached) to a function call in the while() part of the asserts
 - stop using underscores for the begining of identifiers - the anonymous variables - against the standard...
 - templated fixture test cases
 - test with missed warning flags for GCC